 OOIBase32 is the latest edition of operating software for all Ocean Optics spectrometers.
 This change from 16-bit to 32-bit operating software reflects Ocean Optics' decision to upgrade its software to accommodate the increase of 32-bit operating systems.
+OOIBase, our original operating software, could not work with Windows NT.
 Additionally, OOIBase did not allow for multiple channels to be shown in one spectral window.

 OOIBase32 still includes the functions of the original OOIBase, but numerous editing, viewing, and spectral processing functions have been added.
+(For those customers with Windows 3.x operating systems, the 16-bit OOIBase is still available.
 The chart below outlines the significant changes from OOIBase to the new and improved OOIBase32.

-OOIBase OOIBase32 16-bit program 32-bit program Supports single A/D card Supports multiple A/D cards simultaneously No overlays Up to 8 overlays for each spectral window All spectral windows must share the same acquisition parameters Each spectral window can have separate acquisition parameters Limited advanced spectral features Comprehensive advanced spectral features (dual- beam reference, stray light and linearity correction, time acquisition) Not customizable Customizable User-friendly More user-friendly No internal troubleshooting Internal troubleshooting Time series acquisition of full spectra Time acquisition of both full spectra and discrete wavelengths No time normalization Time normalization
+OOIBase OOIBase32 16-bit program 32-bit program Supports up to 8 spectrometer channels, with each channel in its own spectral window Supports up to 8 spectrometer channels in each spectral window Supports single A/D card Supports multiple A/D cards simultaneously No overlays Up to 8 overlays for each spectral window All spectral windows must share the same acquisition parameters Each spectral window can have separate acquisition parameters Limited advanced spectral features Comprehensive advanced reference features (dual- beam reference, stray light and linearity correction, time acquisition) Not customizable Customizable User-friendly More user-friendly No internal troubleshooting Internal troubleshooting Time series acquisition of full spectra Time acquisition of both full spectra and discrete wavelengths No time normalization Time normalization